What time of year is best to bring my students to the park?

 How many adults do we need for each student?

-We ask that you bring at least one chaperone for every 8 students.
+We ask that you bring at least one chaperone for up to ten students (two chaperones for up to twenty students, etc).
 This ratio is for the safety of the students as well as the preservation of park resources.

 Are there restrooms within the park?